andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 <circle cx="80" cy="20" r="8" />
 </svg>

-Not really that random, I just placed the X and Y axis in lots of 20 and the radius in even widths of in 2,4,6,8
+Not really that random...
+I just placed the X and Y axis in increments of 20 and the radius in sizes between 2-8.

 ``` xml
 <circle cx="20" cy="80" r="4" />